opensearch-project/documentation-website/_dashboards/dashboards-assistant/suggest-anomaly-detector.md

 # Anomaly detector suggestions

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress the feature or if you want to leave feedback, join the discussion in the [OpenSearch forum](https://forum.opensearch.org/).
+For updates on the progress of the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

-The OpenSearch Dashboards Assistant can use a large language model (LLM) to suggest creating an anomaly detector.
+The OpenSearch Dashboards Assistant can use a large language model (LLM) to suggest the creation of an anomaly detector.
 The LLM analyzes data patterns in your OpenSearch indexes and recommends configuration settings for the anomaly detector, making it easier to identify unusual activity or trends in your data.

 ## Configuration